What is the prize?

 When will I hear back about how I did?

-The Treasury will contact all entrants to the competition in November and tell them:
+The Treasury will contact all entrants to the competition by September and inform them of their results

 When will the winner be announced?

-The winner of the competition will be publicly announced in late November, following the finalists' presentation of their analysis at the Treasury.
+The winner of the competition will be publicly announced in September, following the finalists' presentation of their analysis at the Treasury.